 Abstract: Organizational crime often comes to the forefront of public attention in the aftermath of the disclosure of a spectacular case of corporate crime, as politicians and regulators examine the details and consider appropriate responses.
-An example of organizational crime in Ireland is presented that demonstrates the need for legislators to assess alternative responses to control corporate crime and to look beyond specific details of the particular case to more general economic and regulatory structures that created the opportunity for the perpetration of corporate crime.
-In considering organizational crime as an illustration of the failure of liberal government, the author suggests more detailed analysis of the intricacies of this failure can help to explain possible contributions of law to the functioning of liberal government.
+An example of organizational crime in Ireland is presented.
+In considering organizational crime as an illustration of the failure of liberal government.

 Corporate Crime - An Organizational Perspective (From White-Collar and Economic Crime, P 75-94, 1982, Peter Wickman and Timothy Dailey, R C Kramer

 Organizational goals, organizational structure, and organizational environment are the major organizational factors that influence the commission of corporate crimes.